venanzio/AoC/2023/README.md

 This means that from an **A** node, the number of steps to reach any occurrence of the **Z** node is a multiple of that number of steps.

-Given this much simplified input, the solution is simply the least commom multiple of the numbers for each **A** node.
+Given this much simplified input, the solution is simply the least common multiple of the numbers for each **A** node.

 *I have an idea of how I would solve the general problem, but I will rest content of the simple solution for now!*